logdna/logdna-agent-v2/docs/OPENSHIFT.md

 ```

 > :warning: By default the agent will run as root.
 To run the agent as a non-root user, refer to the section [Run as Non-Root](#run-as-non-root) below.

+**Note:** To run as non-root, your OpenShift container must still be marked as privileged.

 ## Upgrading